OpenFAST/openfast/reg_tests/README.md

 with `git submodule update --init --recursive` or updated with `git submodule update`.

 Usage: `python executeRegressionTestCase.py testname openfast_executable tolerance system_name compiler_id`
-Example: `python executeRegressionTestCase.py Test02 openfast 0.000001 Darwin Intel`
+Example: `python executeRegressionTestCase.py Test02 openfast 0.000001 [Darwin,RHEL,Windows] [Intel,GNU]`

 #### pass_fail.py
 This program determines whether a new solution has regressed from the "gold standard" solution.
 It reads two OpenFAST binary output files (.outb), and computes the variance of the two solution files for each output channel.
-If the max variance is less than the given tolerance, the test case passes.
+If the max variance is smaller than the given tolerance, the test case passes.

 Usage: `python pass_fail.py solution1 solution2 tolerance`
 Example: `python pass_fail.py output-local/Test01.outb gold-standard/Test01.outb 0.00000001`

 #### fast_io.py
-This program reads OpenFAST output files in binary and ascii format and returns the data in a Numpy array.
+This program reads OpenFAST output files in binary or ascii format and returns the data in a Numpy array.